-Ukraine’s newly created independent Orthodox Church holds its first service in Kiev after a historic break with the Russian Orthodox Church that has enraged Moscow.
+The leader of the new independent Ukrainian Orthodox Church is enthroned in a ceremony in Kiev, formalising a break with the Russian Orthodox Church that has enraged Moscow.

 Ukrainian President Petro Poroshenko takes part in Ukraine’s newly created independent Orthodox Church’s first service in Kiev after a historic break with the Russian Orthodox Church that has enraged Moscow.
 The service came a day after the Orthodox Patriarch Bartholomew based in Istanbul handed over a formal decree that finalised recognition of Ukraine’s new Church.
 IMAGES